Tis the season for haunted corn mazes, a haunted hay ride or a walk down the trail of terror, or even a Northern Virginia haunted house.

 Shocktober – Loudoun County, VA

 Northern Virginia’s only REAL Haunted House is not for the faint of heart.
+Complete with special effects, creepy clowns, scary dolls, and scary fun.

 Built in the 1800s, the foreboding mansion on Paxton Campus in Leesburg features more than 100 cast and crew to create the ultimate haunted house experience.